MaikMichel/dbFlux/README.md

 With **dbFlux** you can directly export the stored REST modules.
 All you have to do is to select a module by command `dbFLux: Export REST Module`.
 In the background APEX will then call SQLcl with the appropriate DB connection and export the module.
 In MultiSchema mode this is the APP schema.
 > Only those modules can be exported which have been stored in the directory structure.
 See command: `dbFLux: Add REST Module`.

+## Export DB Schema or Object [#](#export-db-schema-or-object 'Export DB Schema or Object')

+**dbFlux** can export an entire schema or just a specific object.
+To export a schema simply call the command: ``dbFlux: Export DB Schema into Folder`` and select the schema you want to export. **dbFlux** will show you the corresponding schema folders here.
+Select one.
+Additionally you can set the destination directory.
+By default this is set to the schema you want to export.
+If you want to export an object, you must have already created a file for it and have it currently open.
+If you then want to export the object with the command: ``dbFlux: Export current Object into current File`` , the object matching the file will be exported.
+For tables, the indexes and contraints are additionally exported.

 ## Add: APEX Application, REST Module, Workspace or Schema